ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Results

-Although all participants agreed that the ABScribe interface produced a less cluttered, in contrast to what we expected, two of them perceived clutter as being not necessarily bad.
-W2 and W6, who were both very comfortable with the worklow afforded by Baseline as it was similar to what they were used to doing, noted that clutter didn't matter as much to them during the revision process.
-W2 mentioned that Baseline \textit{``definitely''} felt more familiar, and that \textit{``...you probably think cluttering is one of the one of the important factors to consider when people are writing, I actually don't think that's the case.
-That's why I don't care about whether it looks [messy during revision].''} W6, who described themselves as a \textit{``a messy editor''}, a \textit{``hoarder''} of various made copies of older text, felt \textit{``really conflicted''} about the reduction in clutter because they liked being able to \textit{``mishmash multiple versions together''} in a messy document.
+W6, who described themselves as a \textit{``a messy editor''}, a \textit{``hoarder''} of various made copies of older text, felt \textit{``really conflicted''} about the reduction in clutter.
+They commented: `\textit{`I feel like it would be a little bit easier to do that [variation comparison], because the text is already there [in the main document editor] ... you can't see two versions side by side unless you were to scroll in the box [Variation Sidebar], right.
+And so I feel like version B would be just like, it's easier there to do it. [variation comparison]}'' and that they liked being able to \textit{``mishmash multiple versions together''} in a messy document.
 In describing the workflow in Baseline, they said it was \textit{``more familiar to me than like doing it the way that you would in ABScribe.
 Even though in an abstract way, the non-linear approach makes a lot of sense...I feel like it just feels like that's how the design should be...but I feel like [I'm] a messy editor.
 And so it's, it's almost easier for me to edit, in Baseline.''} \phantomsection